Sheperdsville in Bullitt County, Kentucky — The American South (East South Central)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this location, measured as the crow flies.
 L & N Bridge - Civil War (here, next to this marker); Morgan - On To Ohio (here, next to this marker); Adam Shepherd (approx. 0.3 miles away); County Named, 1796 (approx. 0.3 miles away); Bullitt County Veterans Memorial (approx. 0.3 miles away); Alma Wallace Lesch (approx. half a mile away); Action at Bardstown Junction (approx. 3.2 miles away); Salt River Furnace / Iron Made in Kentucky (approx. 4 miles away).

 Credits.
-This page was last revised on August 18, 2018.
-This page originally submitted on August 18, 2018, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 76 times since then and 21 times this year.
-Photos: 1, 2, 3, 4. submitted on August 18, 2018, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.
+This page was last revised on April 23, 2021.
+It was originally submitted on August 18, 2018, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 131 times since then and 17 times this year.
+Last updated on April 22, 2021, by Bradley Owen of Morgantown, West Virginia.
+Photos: 1, 2, 3, 4. submitted on August 18, 2018, by Tom Bosse of Jefferson City, Tennessee. • J. Makali Bruton was the editor who published this page.